invertedEcho/dotfiles/README.md

 My dotfiles.

-There is a install.sh, use at your own risk.
+Installing my dotfiles is as easy as running ./install in the repos root dir.

-# note: nvim config requires nvim nightly
+## note: nvim config requires nvim nightly